Used right, sales case studies can boost your deal closing ratio, making them a valuable addition to your sales enablement library.

 Your case study needs to be as similar to your current customer as possible.
 Richard Harris says that your,

-“Potential customer wants to know the case study, but they’ll rarely believe the case study will be equal to them.”
+“Potential customers want to know the case study, but they’ll rarely believe the case study will be equal to them.”

 Many prospects think that their company and its problems are so unique that no case study will truly capture the depth of their problem.
 Sometimes this is true, sometimes not.
 That’s not important.